jbsribas/subredditWomanAnalysis/README.md

         AGENT=your_custom_user_agent
 ````
  * These values are required to access the Reddit API.
 You can obtain them by registering an application at https://www.reddit.com/prefs/apps.
+ * If you have any questions, refer to the `env.example` file for guidance.

 ## ⚙️ How to Reproduce